 Medicare does not cover long-term assisted living costs.

-However, Minnesota Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the Minnesota Department of Human Services.
+However, Minnesota Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the Minnesota Department of Human Services, which help eligible seniors receive care in community-based settings rather than institutional facilities.

-These programs are designed to help eligible seniors receive care services in community settings rather than institutional facilities.
 Coverage typically applies to approved care services but does not fully cover room and board expenses.

 Important considerations: